-It’s also important to know how much trail you’re ready to take on.
+It’s also important to know how many trails you’re ready to take on.
 That way, you can match your skills precisely to the trails that you’re ready to take on.
 Build your skills up over time and take new challenges incrementally.

-And if you find that the trail is getting to be too much for you, go ahead and stop, get off your bike, and walk it for awhile.
+If you find that the trail is getting to be too much for you, go ahead and stop, get off your bike, and walk it for a while.
 Then, when you get to a more manageable part of the trail, you can get back on.

-Get a Bike That’s up to the Challenge
+4. Get a Bike That’s Up to the Challenge

 Mountain bikes are made for people of all skill levels.
 If you want to avoid accidents, you want to make sure that your bike is up to the challenge that you’re taking on.
 A basic bike from a chain will hold up to easy trails, but if you want to try some of the harder trails, it’s best to upgrade to a custom bike from a specialty shop.